Master of Management Studies (M.M.S.) Program

 To apply to the Master’s in Public Education Management, applicants must have a four-year bachelor’s degree from an accredited U.S. institution or the international equivalent and must have a minimum of five years of post-graduate professional experience.

 Applicants must currently be employed in an eligible public school system, including school districts, public charter management organizations, or state education agencies in the United States.
-Participants in the program must work in central or network office-based roles that impact multiple schools, located in large, urban K–12 school systems.
 Eligible school districts serve at least 15,000 students drawn primarily from historically underserved communities.
-Eligible public charter organizations operate a minimum of five school sites and are located in areas that would otherwise qualify under the district size eligibility requirements.
+Eligible public charter organizations operate a minimum of five school sites and are located in areas that would otherwise qualify under the district-size eligibility requirements.
+Applicants must also work in an eligible role, namely a central or network office-based role that impacts multiple schools, and must supervise at least one direct report and/or hold a role with significant time spent coordinating cross-organization projects.
 All students must remain in an eligible role in an eligible organization for the duration of the program.

 Applicants must also complete the online application forms (including essays), provide transcripts from every college or university attended, submit two recommendations, and participate in the individual interview and final virtual interview day.